bevyengine/bevy-website/release-content/0.15/release-notes/14269_Basic_isometry_types.md

 or composing multiple translations and rotations together, they can get rather unwieldy and difficult to reason about.

 The new [`Isometry2d`] and [`Isometry3d`] types introduced in **Bevy 0.15** are a simple yet powerful tool for efficiently describing these kinds of transformations.
-An isometry represents a rotation followed by a translation, similar to a [`Transform`] without scaling.
+An isometry represents a rotation followed by a translation, similar to a [`Transform`] with a scale of 1.

 ```rust
 // Create an isometry from a translation and rotation.